 - Before the import process, the Global AIDS Monitoring focal point should identify which indicators should be imported by responding Yes to the question Take data from the final Spectrum file.
-Any data already entered for these selected indicators will be cleared out and replaced by Spectrum data during the import process. - Even if the national figures for Indicators 1.1, 1.2, 1.3, 2.3 and 3.1 would be imported from Spectrum, the Global AIDS Monitoring focal point should review the data entry pages for these indicators to enter additional city-specific data, as available.
+Any data already entered for these selected indicators will be cleared out and replaced by Spectrum data during the import process. - Even if the national figures for Indicators 1.1, 1.2, 1.3, 1.6, 2.2, 2.3 and 3.1 are imported from Spectrum, the Global AIDS Monitoring focal point should review the data entry pages for these indicators to enter additional city-specific data, as available.